-Health care providers, social workers and others gain knowledge and limited experience in caring for disabled adults and / or aged persons outside of institutions.
-Course content includes the aspects and processes of aging, common health problems and disabilities, adaptations to aging and disability, and resources available for long-term care of disabled adults.
+Health care providers, social service providers and others gain knowledge and experience in caring for disabled adults and/or aged persons outside of institutions.
+Course content includes the process of aging, cultural attitudes and perspective, common health problems disabilities, adaptive processes, and resources available for long-term care of disabled adults.